algbio/metaflow/README.md

 # MetaFlow
-*MetaFlow* is a tool for community profiling of a metagenomic sample.
+*MetaFlow* is a program for community profiling of a metagenomic sample.
 It reports the known species present in a metagenomics sample and their abundances (relative to the known reference genomes).

-**Version: 0.9**

-**Contact: tomescu [at] cs.helsinki.fi**
+**Version: 0.9.1.
+Contact: tomescu [at] cs.helsinki.fi, ahmed.sobih [at] helsinki.fi**

 # 1. Installing and compiling